2 pieces of hair fragments which unintentionally entered the ear canal

 Minimal residual stains which will eventually be cleared by intrinsic epithelial migration.
 A short course of antibiotic eardrop was prescribed.

-Foreign body in osseous meatus Removed ants fragments.
+Foreign body in osseous meatus Removed ants fragment.

 with secondary otitis externa.